AllenInstitute/scrattch.mapping/README.md

 ## Docker

-We have setup a docker environemnt for scrattch.taxonomy and scrattch.mapping that contains all the required dependencies and the current version of both scrattch.taxonomy and scrattch.mapping.
-This docker is accessible through docker hub via: `njjai/scrattch_mapping:0.6.3`.
+We have setup a docker environemnt for scrattch.taxonomy and scrattch.mapping that contains all the required dependencies and the current version of all scrattch packages.
+This docker is accessible through docker hub via: `njjai/scrattch_mapping:0.6.6`.

 #### HPC usage:

 ##### Non-interactive
-`singularity exec --cleanenv docker://njjai/scrattch_mapping:0.6.3 Rscript YOUR_CODE.R`
+`singularity exec --cleanenv docker://njjai/scrattch_mapping:0.6.6 Rscript YOUR_CODE.R`

 ##### Interactive
-`singularity shell --cleanenv docker://njjai/scrattch_mapping:0.6.3`
+`singularity shell --cleanenv docker://njjai/scrattch_mapping:0.6.6`

 ## Installation